-Installment Payment Service Charge: Students who choose to pay using the three payment installment plan pay a \$15 installment payment service charge.
+Installment Payment Service Charge: Students who choose to pay using the two or four payment installment plan pay a \$10 installment payment service charge.
 This charge is nonrefundable once a payment has been made.

 Reinstatement Fee: Students who fail to pay all fees by the last day of the semester will be administratively withdrawn from the University and charged a \$50 reinstatement fee.